 So, that’s our list!
 While none of these headphones are perfect, they all sound fantastic and grant a competent feature set.

 Of course, the more expensive options offer a lot more in terms of build quality and features, but the cheaper offerings sound comparable, only missing out on a few premium design choices.

 Still, much of the decision comes down to personal preference.
-Each of the offerings on this list have something different to offer, which may be better of worse for you depending on your needs.
+Each of the offerings on this list has something different to offer, which may be better or worse for you depending on your needs.

-Regardless, each one of the pairs of these headphones offer excellent noise isolation, comfort, and audio quality and you’d be hard pressed to make a wrong decision with any of them.
+Regardless, each one of the pairs of these headphones offers excellent noise isolation, comfort, and audio quality and you’d be hard-pressed to make a wrong decision with any of them.